Pla d’Adet

 At the summit – the guy wearing the Brooklyn jersey was actually from Madrid

 That was enough to make you want to stop and drink the mountain water coming out of the side of the hills (it’s OK unless it’s marked NON).
-But I kept going and dragged my butt up the hill.
+But I kept going and dragged my butt up the mountain.

 Summit of the Pla d’Adet seeing the last sunshine of the day

-After 30-45 minutes on the summit, we got to ride down the mountain.
+After 30-45 minutes on the summit, we got to ride back down the mountain on the same road we just climbed.
 I gained a great appreciation for the professional cyclists.
 I always admired how fast they could climb but going down these roads — wow! — they descend almost twice as fast as me.
 The ride down was scary.
-Very technical (lots of hairpins curves that one had to slow down for) and very dangerous.
+I was very technical (lots of hairpin curves that one had to slow down for) and could be very dangerous.
 My average speed down was only 20 mph.
 That was a lot of slowing in sharp curves.

 Barry at the summit of the Pla d’Adet

-After a shower we went to La Grange, a pretty neat restaurant which took the rest of the evening.
+After a shower, we went to La Grange, a pretty neat restaurant which took the rest of the evening.
 And it was non-smoking although I wonder if it was that way just for us.
 Doesn’t matter.
-Thank you France!
+Thank you, France!

 La Grange Restaurant in St. Lary

 Actually, I would discover later that all of France is non-smoking in restaurants.
-However, many restaurants have expansive open areas in the front, sidewalk cafes, and the smoke will find its way back in the restaurant.
+However, many restaurants have expansive open areas in the front, sidewalk cafes, and the smoke will find its way back into the restaurant.

 James Hartberg showing off his tan line